shekohex/hakim/coder/templates/hakim/README.md

 ## OpenCode Integration

-This template uses a local `opencode` module that runs `opencode serve` directly without the `agentapi` wrapper.
+This template uses the `opencode` module from the GitHub repository.
 The web UI is available on port 4096 with healthcheck at `/project/current`.